1. CHEMICAL PRODUCTS & COMPANY IDENTIFICATION

 For firefighting and other immediately dangerous for life or health conditions:

-• Any supplied-air respirator that has a full facepiece and is operated in a pressure-demand or other positive-pressure mode in combination with an auxiliary self-contained breathing apparatus operated in pressure-demand or other positive-pressure mode.
+Use any supplied-air respirator with a full facepiece operated in a pressure-demand or other positive-pressure mode or other positive-pressure mode with an auxiliary self-contained breathing apparatus operated in pressure-demand or other positive-pressure modes.

 10. STABILITY AND REACTIVITY